gvankeerberghen/PlasticPlayer_rebuild/notes/mopidy.md

   File "/usr/lib/python2.7/dist-packages/mopidy/ext.py", line 202, in load_extensions
     extension_class = entry_point.resolve()
 ```
-due to a very old version of setuptools I had installed in local.
+due to a very old version of setuptools I had probably installed while trying other stuff.
 Solution was to install pip, pip uninstall setuptools
 and then a more recent one that I had was used.